13 HOT SELLER TIPS

 The objective is to make your property appeal to as many buyers as we possibly can, so keep in mind that some buyers may be allergic to cats and dogs.

 It’s best that owners or occupants are not present when buyers visit.
-It’s the home that’s for sale, not the owners or occupants.
 If possible, stay away while buyers are looking and let them experience the property without you there.
 This is when it’s better to leave to an agent and let them do their job.

 Retail specialists have proven that certain types of music can influence buyers to stay longer.
 Why not use this to your advantage when you sell and have some appropriate background music ready to play when a buyer comes through.
 Subtle is better.
 Keep it positive and upbeat.